radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 When installation is complete, the command prompt displays the message “Installation has been initialized successfully”.

->[!warning] Values in the properties file, including passwords, are stored in clear.
-After installation, install-sample.properties should be deleted.
+>[!warning] Values in the properties file, including passwords, are stored in plain text.
+After installation, ensure that you delete the install-sample.properties file.

 This silent install mode does not create shortcuts or menu items.
 To open the RadiantOne Main Control Panel, navigate to <RLI_HOME>/bin and run openControlPanel.